MuhammadSarmad091/SmartFactory/README.md

 cd SmartFactory
 ```

-Create `.env` files in the following directories and add your environment variables `OR` Leave this step if you want to run locally:
+Create `.env` files in the following directories and add your environment variables:

 * `Backend/.env`
 * `Frontend/.env`
+`Leave this step if you want to run locally`

 ### Running the Services